adshao/publications/uniswap/dive-into-uniswap-v3-contracts/README.md

     return msb
 ```

-The Solidity code in Uniswap v3 is as follows:
+The Solidity code in Uniswap v3 is as follows (please refer to the comments in the code):

 ```solidity
 /// @notice Calculates the greatest tick value such that getRatioAtTick(tick) <= ratio